 We once heard an incredibly malicious story from a seller who was told by agents from one of the biggest brokerages in the city that they only show their buyers listings from each other among the biggest 3 firms.
 Not only was this a particularly dangerous and reckless statement to make by the agent (this is a direct violation of US Anti-Trust Laws) but it was illogical and insulting to any rational human being.

 How long do you think buyers will stick around if they were only shown less than half of the available market inventory?
-Manhattan and Brooklyn are not exactly known for having excess housing inventory and StreetEasy is an extremely efficient way for buyers to search by themselves.
+Sellers in Manhattan and Brooklyn know that their boroughs are not exactly known for having excess housing inventory and websites like the New York Times, StreetEasy or Brownstoner are extremely efficient for buyers to search by themselves.

 Without further belaboring the point, it is impossible for a REBNY Member Firm to not participate in RLS (REBNY Listing Service) or opt-out of seeing certain REBNY Member Firm’s listings.
 To even speak of such select boycotting is punishable by Federal Anti-Trust Laws.